d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 ## Tied Parameters

 Often, we want to share parameters across multiple layers.
-Later we'll see that when learning word embeddings, it might be sensible to use the same parameters both for encoding and decoding words.
+Later we will see that when learning word embeddings, it might be sensible to use the same parameters both for encoding and decoding words.
 We discussed one such case when we introduced :numref:`sec_model_construction`.
-Let's see how to do this a bit more elegantly.
+Let us see how to do this a bit more elegantly.
 In the following we allocate a dense layer and then use its parameters specifically to set those of another layer.